-- o Inclusion of people with different backgrounds, strengths and opinions - Safety from disrespectful, bullying or intimidating behaviours, including behavior, as outlined in the Library Code of Conduct, by Library patrons. - o Individual accountability for effective workplace relationships involving the constructive resolution of differences.
+- o Inclusion of people with different backgrounds, strengths and opinions - Safety from disrespectful, bullying or intimidating behaviours, including behaviour, as outlined in the GDPL Behavioural Guidelines, by Library patrons. - Individual accountability for effective workplace relationships involving the constructive resolution of differences.